Working from home vs working from a storage centre

 Benefits of working from a storage unit

-Many people working from home and looking for a better solution may go straight to co-working space or consider renting an office, but there is another option out there you may not have considered.
+Many people working from home and looking for a better solution may go straight to co-working space or consider renting an office, but there is another option out there you may not have considered, business storage.

 Working from a storage unit has a host of benefits which may surprise you, and could offer the perfect setup for your startup business if you are looking to escape the cons of working from home.